-But for life to be purposeful, something else is needed.
+For life to be meaningful, something else is needed.
 We must learn to create healthier ways of being in relationship with each other.
 It has never been clearer.

-We are in a crisis of belonging and a collective sense of separateness is causing us great harm, to ourselves and to the planet.
-Revolutionary belonging requires that we place relating to each other at the center of our core values.
+We are in a crisis of belonging where a collective sense of separateness is causing great harm to ourselves and to the planet.
+Revolutionary belonging requires us to place relating to each other at the center of our core values.

-The revolution that needs to take place, and which we are ready for, is a radical shift to new ways of collectively relating to each other.
-Can we shift how we perceive, think, make decisions and take action in ways that bring the best of ourselves to how we relate to others?
+The revolution that needs to take place, and which we are ready for, demands new ways of collectively relating to each other.
+Can we change how we perceive, think, make decisions and take action in ways that bring the best of ourselves to how we relate to others?
 Can we do this without diminishing our preferences, needs and unique voices?
 Our lives depend upon it.

 We can make this revolutionary shift if we create places and opportunities to flex our “we” muscles.
 These muscles have become atrophied in a culture that celebrates winning, acquisition, and the importance of the individual over others.
 Our cultural values are making us sick, physically and mentally.
-We can make transformational change when we have access to models of change.
+Transformation can happen when we have access to healthy models of change.
 With healthy models, we can better build our own versions of alternate realities.
 Our best chance to do this is within vibrant communities.